jum/caddy-docker-proxy-redis/LOGGING.md

 # Logging using log aggregation

-There are two ways that I am playing with to perform logging to an external logging service: Google Cloud stackdriver lgging and Grafana Cloud Loki.
+There are two ways that I am playing with to perform logging to an external logging service: Google Cloud stackdriver logging and Grafana Cloud Loki.
 I do like to check all my logs at a central location for all my various linux servers.
 Logging at one central location also has the advantage that I can centrally manage any alerting based on strings in